How to tame the rogue Matatu Industry in Kenya and create millions of Jobs

 Truth be said, the Matatu Industry employs hundred of thousand if not millions of jobs in Kenya but both the National and County Governments gets a meager fraction of the taxes and rates they deserve.

-It was hoped that after streamlining the Matatu Industry in Kenya into saccos, sanity would start to prevail, but nothing is further from the truth.
-Lawlessness, anarchy and extortion reigns supreme here.
+It was hoped that after streamlining the Matatu Industry in Kenya into SACCOs, sanity would start to prevail, but nothing is further from the truth.
+Lawlessness, anarchy, and extortion reign supreme here.

-This state of affair has to change.
-But it will not change through coercion and intimidation by the government, it will change after the government makes it very attractive to have the investor put his/her money as shares in a particular matatu sacco rather than buying the vehicle separately then joining the sacco later.
+This state of affairs has to change.
+But it will not change through coercion and intimidation by the government, it will change after the government makes it very attractive to have the investor put his/her money as shares in a particular matatu Sacco rather than buying the vehicle separately then joining the Sacco later.

 How can the governments achieve this?